Liverpool - West

 Population growth drivers in Liverpool - West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Liverpool-West's population is 14,897 as of August 2025.
-This figure shows an increase of 1,160 people since the 2021 Census, which recorded a population of 13,737.
-The growth is inferred from ABS' estimated resident population of 14,895 in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 3,669 persons per square kilometer, placing Liverpool-West in the upper quartile nationally according to AreaSearch's assessments.
-The area's 8.4% growth since the 2021 census exceeds both state (6.4%) and metropolitan averages, indicating it as a growth leader regionally.
-Overseas migration contributed approximately 76.4% of overall population gains recently.
+Liverpool - West's population is approximately 14,897 as of August 2025.
+This figure represents an increase of 1,160 people, or 8.4%, since the 2021 Census, which reported a population of 13,737.
+The change is inferred from the estimated resident population of 14,895 in June 2024 and an additional 356 validated new addresses since the Census date.
+This results in a population density ratio of 3,669 persons per square kilometer, placing Liverpool - West in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 8.4% since the 2021 census exceeds both the state (6.4%) and metropolitan area rates, indicating its status as a growth leader in the region.
+Overseas migration contributed approximately 76.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Liverpool-West is forecasted to increase its population significantly, reaching an estimated 18,535 persons by 2041, a gain of 24.3% over the 17-year period.
+Based on projected demographic shifts, Liverpool - West is forecasted to experience a significant population increase in the top quartile of Australian statistical areas.
+By 2041, the area's population is expected to grow by 3,638 persons, representing a total gain of 24.3% over the 17-year period.

 Frequently Asked Questions - Population